A quick DIY tutorial: how to paint a vase in just an afternoon

 But on the other hand, a lot of you have said you like these since they’re so do-able – and usually in just an afternoon!
 And sometimes those projects are the best because when life is crazy busy, it feels good to still get some sort of DIYing done when you only have an hour or so.

-Plus the power of paint is always awesome, and also why I have approximately a million things sitting in my basement just waiting to be painted …
+Plus the power of paint is always awesome, and also why I have approximately a million things sitting in my basement from the thrift store just waiting to be painted …

 It started like this: